aybe/Twisted/README.md

 ## Project

-**Rendering a database in its entirety produces wrong textures:**

-There is colliding texture information in the game data.

-**Sprites are completely wrong:**

-They require a special type of node that isn't implemented at the moment.

 **Wrong colors in some regions:**

 Extra lighting is involved in the game but it hasn't been figured out yet.

+**Wrong sprites:**

+These require a special type of node that isn't implemented at the moment.

+**Wrong textures if rendering a database in its entirety:**

+There is colliding texture information in the game data.

 **Wrong textures in some regions:**